JuliaReliab/FaultTree.jl/README.md

 The bottom nodes have the same label A. However, they are different instances.
 Let $p_A$ be the failure probability of A. Since the probability of system failure is the probability that two components are failed, it becomes $p_S = p_A p_A$.

-### Repeat event
+### Repeated event

-The repeat event is a bottom node of fault tree (leaf node), and represents an event such as a component failure.
+The repeated event is a bottom node of fault tree (leaf node), and represents an event such as a component failure.
 In the diagram, similar to the basic event, it can be drawn as a circle (sometimes, it is distiguished as a coloer).
-The difference between basic and repeat events appers when the nodes having the same label are placed as two or more leaf nodes.
-In the case of repeat event, they are exactly same instances.
+The difference between basic and repeated events appers when the nodes having the same label are placed as two or more leaf nodes.
+In the case of repeated event, they are exactly same instances.
 Therefore, when one event occurs, other copied events are also happen.

-For example, we consider the following fault tree having two repeat events.
+For example, we consider the following fault tree having two repeated events.

 ![](./docs/figs/ft3.png)